-- I Talk to your host family about your community before you go anywhere new or unfamiliar to ensure that it is a safe place/area. - Ask your host family to let you know if there are any parts of town to avoid when walking around during the day or night.
+I Talk to your host family about your community before you go anywhere new or unfamiliar to ensure that it is a safe place/area.

+Ask your host family to let you know if there are any parts of town to avoid when walking around during the day or night.

-- When going out, you should try to be with two or more people and avoid situations where you will be alone. - I Make sure that if you go out, you are carrying or have access to a working cell phone.
-Always give your host family the names and numbers of your friends and friends' parents before going out. - Always keep your host family's phone number, Homestay Coordinator's number, and Twinn Palms's office and emergency numbers with you at all times. - Ask your host family to write down emergency service numbers if you are going to be staying home alone for any length of time. - If you are ever in a situation with friends or an adult that makes him/her feel uncomfortable for any reason, you should leave immediately and/or call you, your Homestay Coordinator, or a trusted adult right away. - Always trust your instincts-if something doesn't feel right, let someone know!
+When going out, you should try to be with two or more people and avoid situations where you will be alone.

+Make sure that if you go out, you are carrying or have access to a working cell phone.
+Always give your host family the names and numbers of your friends and friends' parents before going out.

+Always keep your host family's phone number, Homestay Coordinator's number, and Twinn Palms's office and emergency numbers with you at all times.

+Ask your host family to write down emergency service numbers if you are going to be staying home alone for any length of time.

+If you are ever in a situation with friends or an adult that makes him/her feel uncomfortable for any reason, you should leave immediately and/or call you, your Homestay Coordinator, or a trusted adult right away.

-Emergency
+Always trust your instincts-if something doesn't feel right, let someone know!

-If you experience an emergency of any kind outside of business hours (9 a.m. - 5 p.m.
-EST), Twinn Palms will provide you with your Local Coordinator's phone number and contact information so that you are never alone or not able to reach anyone.

-You may also contact the service directly at 424-239-6367; an agent will take your message, and your call will be promptly returned by a Twinn Palms support staff member.
+Emergency If you experience an emergency of any kind outside of business hours (9 a.m. - 5 p.m.
+EST), Twinn Palms has a 24-hour toll free emergency answering service available to assist you 7 days a week, year round.
+Our toll free phone number is 888-659-8299.
+Follow the prompts from the operator or stay on the line to be connected with the answering service.
+You may also contact the service directly at 888-659-8299; an agent will take your message, and your call will be promptly returned by a Twinn Palms support staff member.
 Our goal is to ensure that you and your host family enjoy a safe and rewarding year together; we encourage you to reach out if you have any concerns.
 We are here to help you!